 Sharon ordered the rest of his troops to attack in order to aid their comrades.
 Sharon was criticized by his superiors and he was damaged by allegations several years later made by several former subordinates, who claimed that Sharon tried to provoke the Egyptians and sent out scouts in bad faith, ensuring that a battle would ensue.

-Sharon had assaulted Themed in a dawn attack, and had stormed the town with his armor through the Themen Gap.
-Sharon routed the Sudanese police company, and casptured the settlement.
+Sharon had assaulted Themed in a dawn attack and had stormed the town with his armor through the Themen Gap.
+Sharon routed the Sudanese police company and captured the settlement.

-On his wat to the Nakla, Sharon's men came under attack from Egyptian MIG-15s.
-On the 30th, Sharon linked up wit Eytan near Nakla.
+On his way to the Nakla, Sharon's men came under attack from Egyptian MIG-15s.
+On the 30th, Sharon linked up with Eytan near Nakla.
 Dyan had no more plans for further advances beyond the passes, but Sharon nonetheless decided to attack the Egyptian position at Jebel Heitan.

-Sharon sent his lightly armed paratroopers against dug-in Egyptians supported by aircraft, tanks and heavy artillery.
-Sharon's action were in response to reports of the arrival of the 1st and 2nd Brigades of the 4th Egyptian Armored Division in the area, which Sharon believed would annihilate his forces if he did not seize the high ground.
+Sharon sent his lightly armed paratroopers against dug-in Egyptians supported by aircraft, tanks, and heavy artillery.
+Sharon's actions were in response to reports of the arrival of the 1st and 2nd Brigades of the 4th Egyptian Armored Division in the area, which Sharon believed would annihilate his forces if he did not seize the high ground.

-Sharon sent two infantry companies, a mortar battery and some AMX-13 tanks under the commandof Mordechai Gur into the Heitan Defile on the afternoon od 31 October 1956.
-The Egyptian forces occupied strong defensive positions and brought down heavy anti-tank, mortar and machine gun fire on the IDF force.
+Sharon sent two infantry companies, a mortar battery, and some AMX-13 tanks under the command of Mordechai Gur into the Heitan Defile on the afternoon of 31 October 1956.
+The Egyptian forces occupied strong defensive positions and brought down heavy anti-tank, mortar, and machine-gun fire on the IDF force.